EZMarvin/Learning-notes/4_Database/SQL Notes.md

     DDL

 ### Subquery
-    select in select connect with condition <>= exists all any in
+    select query nest in another DML statement connect with condition <>= exists all any in

 ### corrlated subq
-    inner subquery use values from outer query
+    a subquery that inner subquery use values from outer query

 ### union and union all / except / intercept
     combine data vertically
+    union no duplicate and distinct sorted based on first col

 ### JOIN VS SUBQ
     no certain answer